oscbyspro/Ultimathnum/README.md

 In programming, complexity is sand, and simplicity is a rock.
 The former is a sum of parts.
 This project unifies abstractions and streamlines models to keep the parts few and similar to each other.
-In this way, downstream projects can be built free from the scattered mess of ideas that numbers usually are.

 <a name="introduction-stdlib"/>